 LinkedIn’s platform in combination with its service is a gold mine of valuable data you can use for building your lead list.
+And because of that it is among the most popular lead sources for a number of sales reps and marketers.
 Almost every company now has a profile on Linkedin.
 And, every person working in that company wants to have that listed on their own profiles (we all know that this is both beneficial for the company and the person for future references and building their virtual CVs.)

 However, the service is not very cost effective depending on your target market and if you have a small business the price per lead can be expensive.
 Keep in mind your ROI here, it might turn out that the leads you pay for in advance, might not be hot leads after all, as LinkedIn still doesn’t provide info on sales signals, potential forecasting and lead scoring.

 In combination with LinkedIn Sales Navigator you can use a number of chrome extension tools to find an email address of a lead.
 It’s convenient and easy as it searches through the profile and extracts the information provided by the user.
 You might not find the info you are looking for 100% of the time, but this is a good place to start.